nmshd/.github/CONTRIBUTING.md

 8. Increment the npm package version in the package.json (adhere to [semantic versioning](https://semver.org/)).
 Run `npm i` to make sure the change is propagated to package-lock.json.
 9. Create a pull request (PR) against the repository's **main** branch or the **release/\*** branch of the release you want to contribute to.
    - State in the description what issue or improvement your change is addressing.
-   - Check if all the Continuous Integration checks are passing.
+   - Check if all the continuous integration checks are passing.
 10. Wait for feedback or approval of your changes from the team.
-11. When the PR is approved, and all checks are green, your PR will be merged.
+11. When the PR is approved and all checks are green, your PR will be merged by the team.
     - This will automatically trigger our continuous deployment pipeline, which builds and publishes a new version.
     - You can delete the branch you used for making the change.